 With thanks to friends at McCann Fitzgerald.

-The Data Protection Act 2018 (the “Act”) covers both the GDPR and the Law Enforcement Directive.
+Data Protection Bill to cover GDPR and the Law Enforcement Directive.

 Areas where Member States must have local laws: